 For very long time-lapse projects we have multiple Brinno TLC-200 cameras which can record time-lapse video in 720p for weeks at a time without being monitored.

 Additionally, we have supporting equipment such as gimbals, sliders, dollies, jibs and teleprompters which we use for enhancing the video we capture with our cameras.

 For photography we mainly use Canon EOS R5 cameras.
 These cameras allow us to capture still photos at up to 45MP resolution in RAW and JPG formats.

-If we’re primarily shooting video, we may instead use Panasonic DMC-GH4 cameras for capturing supplementary stills.
+We may also use Panasonic DMC-GH4 cameras for capturing supplementary stills.
 This camera takes 16 MP photos in RAW and JPG formats.

 When it comes to capturing audio we have a wide selection of microphones, including RØDE shotgun microphones and Sennheiser dynamic microphones.